1edenec/ledosway/README.md

 ### Shell:
 - zsh
-- - zsh-syntax-highlighting
+  - zsh-syntax-highlighting
-- - zsh-autosuggestions
+  - zsh-autosuggestions
-- - fzf-autocomplition (found it somewhere on gitthub.
-I dont remember Where, but thanks a lot to the author)
+  - fzf-autocomplition (found it somewhere on github.
+I don't remember where, but thanks a lot to the author)

 ### Fonts:
 - gnu-free-fonts